 We carry our investments at fair value, as determined in good faith by our Board of Directors.
-Investments for which market quotations are readily available are valued at such market quotations.
-We value investments for which market quotations are not readily available at fair value as determined in good faith by our board under our valuation policy and a consistently applied valuation process.
+Investments for which market quotations are readily available are fair value at such market quotations.
+We value investments for which market quotations are not readily available at fair value as determined in good faith by our Board under our valuation policy and a consistently applied valuation process.
+For investments that are thinly traded, we review the depth and quality of the available quotations to determine if market quotations are readily available.
+If the available quotations are indicative only, we may determine that market quotations are not readily available.
 Due to the inherent uncertainty of determining the fair value of investments that do not have a readily available market value, the fair value of our investments may differ significantly from the values that would have been used had a ready market existed for such investments, and the differences could be material.
 In addition, changes in the market environment and other events that may occur over the life of the investments may cause the gains or losses ultimately realized on these investments to be different than the valuations that are assigned.